Latest Weather Forecast - Friday 6th March, 2026 (6 pm)

 A High Surf Advisory is issued when breaking wave action is forecast to pose a threat to life and property within the surf zone during the next 36 hours.

-Large waves and dangerous rip-currents will create unsafe conditions for small-craft operators, particularly on the northern and eastern coastlines.
+Large waves and dangerous rip-currents are creating unsafe conditions for small-craft operators, particularly on the northern and eastern coastlines.
 These conditions may become even more adverse at times of high tide.
 Therefore, only vessels capable of withstanding swells of these magnitudes should venture out.
 Sea-bathers are advised to stay out of the water.

 Upcoming High-tide times: